 During this period we designed and conducted Responsible Purchasing training with an external expert recommended to us by the Ethical Trading Initiative.
 We trained every team member involved in the buying process in the finance, merchandising, supply chain and product operations functions, delivering 6 hours of training each.
 The training covered ethical trade, a practical awareness of risk including modern slavery in supply chains and how to deal with it, as well as the role of purchasing practices and how buying decisions can affect suppliers, exploring good practice when dealing with suppliers and how to embed ethical trade as part of everyday practice across the business.

-The Supply Chain Sustainability team attended a week long training course to become SA8000 accredited Lead Auditors.
-This training gave the team valuable knowledge and insights into the SA8000 standard, including a detailed section on how child and forced labour occurs in modern supply chains.
+One member of Supply Chain Sustainability team attended a week-long training course to become SA8000 accredited Lead Auditors.
+This training gave them valuable knowledge and insights into the SA8000 standard, including a detailed section on how child and forced labour occurs in modern supply chains.

 Public Commitments & accountability

-During 2020, we published our goal to use the Higg Index FSLM to measure more than 90% of our annual production volume by 2023, via our new Impact and Sustainability webpage.
+During 2020, we published our goal to use the Higg Index FSLM to measure more than 90% of our annual production volume by 2023, via our Impact and Sustainability webpage and are on track to meet our goal of 90% of annual production volume with Higg FSLM by the end of 2023.
 We publicly committed to reaching ‘Leader’ Member Level within the Sustainable Apparel Coalition, using the full range of Higg Index tools to measure our impact on both people and planet.

-To further improve engagement and accountability, communication with our Tier 1 and 2 suppliers is divided between the members of our Supply Chain Team.
-In this period we expanded the supply chain team again, to ensure we are better resourced than ever to support our supply chain.
+To further improve engagement and accountability, communication with our tier 1 and 2 suppliers is divided between the members of our Supply Chain Team.
 This ensures that all orders, quality inspections and social audits are requested and received by the same individual, giving them a holistic understanding of a supplier’s performance and any grievances they may have.
 This depth of relationship allows for the highest quality of communication.
 It also gives us the capacity to adopt new and more effective ways of working.